 1927: Birthdate of American Physicist, Martin Lewis Perl.
 The son of Eastern European Jewish immigrants, Perl won the Nobel Prize for Physics in 1995.

-1928: The New York Times reports on mass meetings held in Tel Aviv protesting the unwarranted deportation of Jewish immigrants from Palestine.
+1928: Reports published today described mass meetings held in Tel Aviv protesting the unwarranted deportation of Jewish immigrants from Palestine.
 A cable protesting the deportations sent by the citizens of Tel Aviv to the Colonial Office in London stated that “every Jew who enters Palestine is returning to his home.
 He cannot, therefore, be expelled under any law…The expulsions are an insult to the entire Jewish population…and…cause despair in the minds of the masses in the Diaspora, undermining every hope for entering Palestine.”

 1929(16th of Sivan, 5689): Seventy year old Joseph Prag, the graduate of Queen’s College who was a member of the Anglo-Jewish Association and the Conjoint Committee for Foreign Affairs as well as a Warden of the North-West London Synagogue passed away today.

 1930(28th of Sivan, 5690): Rabbi “Ben Zion Perl” passed away today in New York City

 1930: Ceremonies began today marking the opening of the Chachmei Lublin Yeshiva.

 1930: In Montreal, Isaac Rabinovitch and the former Fanny Shulman gave birth to Canadian real estate mogul Jack Rabinovitch who established Canada’s leading English language prize, the Giller Prize, which was named in honor of his second wife, premiere journalist Doris Giller.
 (As reported by Ian Austen)